Milka Duno: 2012

-On February 7, 2012, Duno's entry for the Lucas Oil Slick Mist 200 was officially changed from the #63 of Sheltra Motorsports to the #33 of Eddie Sharp Racing.
-Duno ran both the #33 and #6 of Eddie Sharp Racing in the first 5 races of the 2012 season logging a qualifying high of 16th at Daytona and a high finish of 18th at Mobile.
+On February 7, 2012, Duno's entry for the Lucas Oil Slick Mist 200 was officially changed from the #63 of Sheltra Motorsports to the No. 33 of Eddie Sharp Racing.
+Duno ran both the No. 33 and No. 6 of Eddie Sharp Racing in the first 5 races of the 2012 season logging a qualifying high of sixteenth at Daytona and a high finish of eighteenth at Mobile.
 She returned to the series when her crew chief at Sheltra & ESR, Dave Leiner Jr started his own team, Dave Leiner Racing.
 Duno's first race back was Thunderbolt Raceway at New Jersey Motorsports Park.
-After qualifying 21st, she finished 10th.
-This marked her first ARCA top 10 finish, won her the CGS Imaging Hard Charger of the Race award and was the highest place by a Venezuelan driver in ARCA history.
+After qualifying 21st, she finished tenth.
+This marked her first ARCA top-ten finish, won her the CGS Imaging Hard Charger of the Race award and was the highest place by a Venezuelan driver in ARCA history.

 2013

 In her first full season in the ARCA Racing Series, Duno finished the 2013 season seventh in driver championship standings, becoming the second highest finishing female driver in ARCA's 61-year history.
-Duno's season highlights include earning the pole at Talladega Superspeedway and leading the first 11 laps at Daytona International Speedway from her outside row one starting position.
+Duno's season highlights include earning the pole at Talladega Superspeedway and leading the first eleven laps at Daytona International Speedway from her outside row one starting position.
 Her pole at Talladega ranks her as one of only four female drivers to earn pole positions in the ARCA Racing Series.
-Over 21 races in 2013, Duno earned a career-best eighth-place finish at Salem Speedway and a 10th-place finish at Winchester Speedway.
-Overall, she earned 2 top-10 and 13 top-15 finishes.
+Over 21 races in 2013, Duno earned a career-best eighth-place finish at Salem Speedway and a tenth-place finish at Winchester Speedway.
+Overall, she earned two top-ten and thirteen top-fifteen finishes.
 She would also finish the 2013 season third in CGS Imaging Hard Charger points and third in the S&S Volvo Laps Completed points with a total of 2423 laps completed during the season.